LukasBlumer/AvengerMovieDB/README.md

 ## Sources
 * David Bamman, Brendan O'Connor and Noah Smith, "Learning Latent Personas of Film Characters," in: Proceedings of the Annual Meeting of the Association for Computational Linguistics (ACL 2013), Sofia, Bulgaria, August 2013.
- * Available under the [Creative Commons Attribution-ShareAlike License](http://creativecommons.org/licenses/by-sa/4.0/) (We have not made any changes beyond parsing it to the dataset.)
+ * Available under the [Creative Commons Attribution-ShareAlike License](http://creativecommons.org/licenses/by-sa/4.0/) (We have not made any changes to the dataset beyond parsing it.)